Suicide of Jadin Bell: Legacy

-After Bell's death, his father, Joe Bell, planned a cross-country tribute in honor of his son.
+After Bell's death, his father, Joe Bell, planned a cross-country tribute to honor his son.
 He planned to walk across the entire continental United States within two years, spreading awareness about bullying and the effects that it can have.
 Bell resigned from his position at Boise Cascade and helped launch Faces for Change, a non-profit anti-bullying foundation, to speak in high schools across the U.S. He stated: "Not doing anything is not acceptable.
 [Those who watch and do nothing] are just as guilty.
 They are saying that it is acceptable."

-Joe Bell began the walk on April 20, 2013 and was killed halfway through his journey after he was hit by a semi-truck in Colorado on October 9, 2013.
+Joe Bell began the walk on April 20, 2013, and was killed halfway through his journey after a semi-truck hit him in Colorado on October 9, 2013.
 He was pronounced dead at the scene on the shoulder of US 40 when authorities arrived.
 The driver of the truck, Kenneth Raven, was charged with reckless driving and may have fallen asleep at the wheel.
 The story was adapted for the 2020 film Joe Bell.
 Jadin was portrayed by Texan actor Reid Miller.

 Faces for Change created a scholarship program in memory of Jadin Bell "to make awards to scholastic institutions on behalf of individuals who have demonstrated a commitment to diversity and the development of community tolerance in our area of service."